pietervdvn/MapComplete/README.md

 A typical user journey would be:

-0) Oh, this is a cool map of _my specific interest_!
+0. Oh, this is a cool map of _my specific interest_!
 There is a lot of data already...
-0a) The user might discover the explanation about OSM in the dedicated tab page 0b) The user might discover the other themes in the other tab 0c) The user might share the map and/or embed it
+    a.
+The user might discover the explanation about OSM in the dedicated tab page
+    b.
+The user might discover the other themes in the other tab
+    c.
+The user might share the map and/or embed it
 1) The user clicks that big tempting button 'login' in order to answer questions.
 The user makes an account - a big step.

-2) The user answers a question!
+2. The user answers a question!
 Hooray!
     When at least one question is answered (aka: having one changeset on OSM), adding a new point is unlocked

-3) The user adds a new POI somewhere
+3. The user adds a new POI somewhere
-3a) Note that _all messages_ must be read before being able to add a point.
+    a.
+Note that _all messages_ must be read before being able to add a point.
 In other words, sending a message to a misbehaving MapComplete user acts as having a zero-minutes-block.
 This is added deliberately to avoid new users fucking up too much

-4) At 50 changesets, the custom layout becomes available
+4. At 50 changesets, the custom layout becomes available
-5) At 200 changesets, the tags become visible when answering questions and when adding a new point from a preset.
+5. At 200 changesets, the tags become visible when answering questions and when adding a new point from a preset.
 This is to give more control to power users and to teach new users the tagging scheme
-5) At 250 changesets, the tags get linked to the wiki
+6. At 250 changesets, the tags get linked to the wiki
-6) At 500 changesets, I expect users to be power users and to be comfortable with tagging scheme and such.
+7. At 500 changesets, I expect contributors to be power users and to be comfortable with tagging scheme and such.
 The custom theme generator is unlocked.

 ## License